Exact solution of free entropy for matrix-valued geometric Brownian motion with non-commutative matrices via the replica method: Introduction

 A natural extension of solvable differential equations to multicomponent systems is a matrix form.
 A GBM in matrix form~\cite{Hu} can be solved if all the matrices are commutative.
 However, an exact solution for a single trajectory has not been obtained for the case where the matrices are non-commutative because the existence of the noise terms prevents diagonalization.
 This is a very different phenomenon from deterministic differential equations in matrix form.
 The matrix-valued GBM with non-commutative matrices is a simple model, but finding its exact solution is a formidable problem.

 In this study, we focus on the expectation of the logarithm of the trace of the time evolution operator, which corresponds to the free entropy in statistical physics, in the matrix-valued GBM with non-commutative matrices.
-Usually, it is difficult to attain the exact solution of the free entropy because an exact solution for a single trajectory cannot be obtained; however, we demonstrate that the free entropy can be obtained analytically.
+The free entropy is often an important quantity in stochastic differential equations and corresponds to the height of the surface in the Kardar-Parisi-Zhang equation~\cite{CDR,Dotsenko2,KPZ,BS} which is one of the most famous nonlinear stochastic partial differential equations in statistical physics.
+Usually, it is difficult to attain the exact solution of the free entropy because an exact solution for a single trajectory cannot be obtained; however, we demonstrate that the free entropy for the matrix-valued GBM with non-commutative matrices can be obtained analytically.
 The key ingredient of the derivation is the replica method~\cite{EA}, which was developed in the analysis of spin glass models in statistical physics~\cite{MGV,Nishimori,Dotsenko}.
-Using the replica method, we map the time evolution operator of the matrix-valued GBM with non-commutative matrices into the partition function of the isotropic Lipkin-Meshkov-Glick model~\cite{LMG}, which is a mean-field model in quantum spin systems.
+Using the replica method, we map the trace of the time evolution operator of the matrix-valued GBM with non-commutative matrices into the partition function of the isotropic Lipkin-Meshkov-Glick model~\cite{LMG}, which is a mean-field model in quantum spin systems.
 Then, through the isotropic Lipkin-Meshkov-Glick model, we obtain the exact solution of the free entropy for the matrix-valued GBM with non-commutative matrices.

-Recently, an analytical solution of the Kardar-Parisi-Zhang equation~\cite{KPZ,BS}, which is one of the most famous nonlinear stochastic partial differential equations, was obtained by the replica method~\cite{CDR,Dotsenko2} and shown to coincide with the exact solution~\cite{SS,ACQ}.
+Recently, an analytical solution of the Kardar-Parisi-Zhang equation was obtained by the replica method~\cite{CDR,Dotsenko2} and shown to coincide with the exact solution~\cite{SS,ACQ}.
 Our results can be regarded as applying their results to the simplest but non-trivial GBM system with discrete degrees of freedom.
 This means that the replica method is also a very powerful tool for analyzing various stochastic differential equations in addition to the Kardar-Parisi-Zhang equation.

+The organization of the paper is as follows.
+In Sec.
+II, we define the matrix-valued GBM with non-commutative matrices.
+In Sec.
+III, using the replica method, we map the trace of the time evolution operator of the matrix-valued GBM with non-commutative matrices into the partition function of the isotropic Lipkin-Meshkov-Glick model.
+In Sec.
+IV, we consider the case of the even replica number and obtain the analytical expression of the free entropy for the matrix-valued GBM with non-commutative matrices.
+In Sec.
+V, we consider the case of the odd replica number and obtain the analytical expression of a quantity different from the free entropy.
+Finally, our conclusion is given in Sec.
+VI.